mubashirzamir/docker-compose-laravel/README.md

 - Resolve issues with Vite and hot module reloading
 - Explore installation via Laravel installer instead of Composer
 - Add React support
+- Require the env file for the docker-compose command

 # docker-compose-laravel
 Docker compose workflow for Laravel development using the following services: